adstuart/azure-privatelink-dns-microhack/README.md

 In summary:

 - "On-Premises" environment simulated by Azure Virtual Network
-- On-Premises contains a client/mgmt VM and a DNS Server VM
+- On-Premises contains a management VM (*onprem-mgmt-vm*) and a dns server VM (*onprem-dns-vm*)
 - On-Premises is connected to Azure via a Site-to-Site VPN
-- Azure contains a simple Hub and Spoke topology, with a client/mgmt VM and DNS Server VM
+- Azure contains a simple Hub and Spoke topology, containing a management VM in the spoke (*az-mgmt-vm*) and a dns server VM in the hub (*az-dns-vm*)
+- Azure Bastion is deployed in all VNets to enable easy remote desktop access to the Windows VMs
+- All of the above is deployed within a single resource group called *privatelink-dns-microhack-rg*

 ## Task 1 : Deploy Template

-We are going to use a predefined Terraform to deploy the base environment.
-It will be deployed in to your subscription, with resources running in the Azure West Europe region.
+We are going to use a predefined Terraform template to deploy the base environment.
+It will be deployed in to *your* Azure subscription, with resources running in the Azure West Europe region.

 To start the terraform deployment, follow the steps listed below: